casper-network/docs-archive/theory/highway.rst

 **Example:** Alice has round exponent 5.
 Bob has round exponent 7.
 So, in Alice’s world, rounds have length 32 ticks, while in Bob’s world rounds have length 128 ticks.
-Timepoint 2019-09-13T13:13:13.088Z corresponds with tick 1568380393088 and is a beginning of a round for both Alice and Bob.
-But, in Alice’s world this round will only last for 32 milliseconds, while for Bob this round will last for 128 milliseconds.
+Timepoint 2019-09-13T13:13:13.088Z corresponds with tick 1568380393088 and is the beginning of a round for both Alice and Bob.
+But in Alice’s world, this round will only last for 32 milliseconds, while for Bob this round will last for 128 milliseconds.

 Validator operation